 Second Nature Yoga Therapy™ is a simple equation (Nature + Yoga + Walking) for those who would like to move a little more yet are hesitant due to chronic pain or injury, as well as those who wish to gradually change a sedentary lifestyle.

 __What trainings and workshops do you offer?

-An intensive, specialized yoga therapy training and IAYT APD course is open to C-IAYT yoga therapists.
-NeuroSupportive & NeuroPalliative Yoga Therapy™ Training is offered as a two-level training.
-Yoga therapy training is provided by a C-IAYT yoga therapist.
+An intensive, specialized yoga therapy training and IAYT APD course is open to C-IAYT yoga therapists with a specific interest in supporting clients with neurological conditions.
+NeuroSupportive & NeuroPalliative Yoga Therapy™ Training is provided by a C-IAYT yoga therapist

 In-depth Therapeutic Thai Bodywork apprenticeships focus on treatment and therapeutics.
 Apprenticeship applicants must be licensed bodyworkers.

 __Can we host a Yoga Therapy workshop at our clinic or wellness center?